The Effectiveness of Supervised Machine Learning Algorithms in Predicting Software Refactoring: Research Methodology

 The tool gives RefactoringMiner a timeout of 20 seconds per commit to identify a refactoring.
 We define the timeout as RefactoringMiner performs several operations to identify refactorings, and these operations grow exponentially, according to the size of the commit.
 Throughout the development of this study, we observed some commits taking hours to be processed.
 The 20 seconds was an arbitrary number decided after experimentation.
 In practice, most commits are resolved by the tool in less than a second.
 Given that its performance is related to the size of the commit and not to the size of the class under refactoring or the number of refactorings in a commit, we do not believe that ignoring commits where RefactoringMiner takes a long time influences our sample in any way.

 Given that our tool integrates different tools, there are many opportunities for failures.
 We have observed (i) the code metrics tool failing when the class has an invalid structure (and thus, ASTs can not be built), (ii) our tool failing to populate process and ownership metrics of refactored classes (often due to files being moved and renamed multiple times throughout history, which our tool could not track in 100\% of the cases), (iii) RefactoringMiner requiring more memory than what is available in the machine.
-To avoid possible invalid data points, we discard all data points that were involved in any failure.
+To avoid possible invalid data points, we discard all data points that were involved in any failure (a total of 10\% of the commits we analyzed).

 We had 30 Ubuntu 18.04 LTS (64bits) VMs, each with 1 GB of Ram, 1 CPU core, and 20 GB of disk available for data collection.
 These machines, altogether, spent a total of 933 hours to collect the data.
 We observe that the majority of projects (around 99\% of them) took less than one hour to be processed.
 159 of them took more than one hour, and 70 of them more than two hours.
 A single project took 23 hours.